 And the President is asking the agency to look into revising its Thrifty Food Plan, which is the basis for determining food stamp benefits, to better reflect the current cost of a healthy basic diet.
 The calculation was established in the 1970s, and advocates say it makes unrealistic assumptions about food affordability and availability, as well as about the time families have to shop and prepare meals.

-In addition, Biden is directing the Treasury Department to consider taking a series of actions to reach the estimated 8 million people who may miss out on their stimulus payments because they don’t normally file taxes.
+In addition, Biden is directing the Treasury Department to consider taking a series of actions to reach the estimated 8 million people who

 Most eligible adults received the money automatically.
 But very low-income people who don’t normally file tax returns have to register with the Internal Revenue Service so it knows how to reach them.
 The agency created an online tool to make this process easier and has made efforts to partner with local groups that work with homeless populations.
-Still, experts have said the government could be more aggressive in these efforts.
+Still,

 And the executive order directs the Department of Labor to consider clarifying that unemployed Americans can refuse to take jobs they fear will jeopardize their health and still qualify for unemployment benefits.